JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 #### Other Tips

-1. Try a newer version of IntelliJ, in some cases platform bugs might be an issue.
+1. Try a newer version of the IDE, in some cases platform bugs might be an issue.
-2. Try in a fresh and new configuration (e.g., clean the sandbox or use a different configuration directory).
+2. Try in a fresh and new configuration (e.g., clean the [sandbox](ide_development_instance.md#the-development-instance-sandbox-directory) or use a different configuration directory).